felipesere/fern/README.md

 Contributions are super welcome:
 * There are no tests, so feel free to write any
-* Are there any lightweight features you think would benefeit`fern`?
+* Are there any lightweight features you think would benefit`fern`?
 Open an issue or PR